MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/how-to/quick-start.md

 1. If all is well, click **Publish** to publish your changes to the production environment.
 After your instance is published, click **Go to production environment**.

-1. Copy your **Custom Configuration ID**, which you set the *customConfig* query parameter to when calling Custom Search API.
+1. Copy your **Custom Configuration ID**, the query parameter to which you set the *customConfig* when calling Custom Search API.

    > [!NOTE]
    > To use the instance in production, you must have a subscription key.